gypgypgyp/CS7180LLE/README.md

 This project implements Stage1 of the Self-Reference Deep Adaptive Curve Estimation (Self-DACE) method for low-light image enhancement.
 The implementation is based on the Zero-DCE architecture and focuses on learning pixel-wise curve parameters for image enhancement.

+## Data

+Following the paper, we train using the SICE Part 1 dataset (2002 images).

+We used the SICE Part 1 dataset, already resized to 512x512 size, provided in https://github.com/Developer-Zer0/ZeroDCE/tree/main/Dataset

 ## Model

 Model is in model.py